 Enhance their Motor Developments

-Gross motor skills are movements which are related to large body muscles such as arms, legs, etc. Whereas, fine motor skills are movements related to smaller muscles such as wrists, hands, etc. It’s important that the child masters both gross and fine motor skills as these are vital for the growth and movement.
+Gross motor skills are movements that are related to large body muscles such as arms, legs, etc. Whereas, fine motor skills are movements related to smaller muscles such as wrists, hands, etc. It’s important that the child masters both gross and fine motor skills as these are vital for the growth and movement.

 You may include activities such as jumping, skipping, walking on a line to build up gross motor skills.
 To develop fine motor skills, you can encourage the children to cut with scissors, hold pencils, pick a light object and other similar works that involve using hands or wrists.